anonthertab/anonthertab/README.md

 ## **ponytown stuff**

-only on ss2. ss1 and 18+ are overwhelming lol
+on ss2. ss1 and 18+ are overwhelming with way too many peeps lol

 •